bmedicke/quantum_cryptography/markdown/theory.md

 > beam-splitter.jpg
 <img src="../media/theory/beam-splitter.jpg" max-width=600></img>

-To obtain the orinal value of a photon (without fail) the orientations of Alice and Bob have to match up.
+To obtain the original value of a photon (without fail) the orientations of Alice and Bob have to match up.
 Some examples:

 * inputting H into the vertical beam splitter will always return H (match)
 * inputting V into the vertical beam splitter will always return V (match)